-Whether you've been a skin care junkie your whole life or are trying to make up for lost time, your 60s come with their own unique set of complexion concerns that can't be avoided.
-Luckily, a solid skin care routine can help you conquer this fabulous decade with grace and a gorgeous glow.
+Whether you've been a skin care aficionado since you were young or are trying to make up for lost time, your 60s come with unique complexion concerns that are difficult to avoid.
+Fortunately, a well-curated skin care routine can help you embrace this decade with plenty of grace and a gorgeous glow.

-Wondering what you should focus on first?
-Shop TODAY is taking the guesswork out of things and sharing some tips (and product recommendations!) from top derms so you can spend more time living your life and less time reading skin care labels.
+But what should you prioritize first?
+Shop TODAY took the guesswork out of things and have some tips (and product recommendations!) from top derms so you can spend more time living your life and less time reading skin care labels.

-Daily sunscreen use is just as critical in your 60s as it was in your 20s, 30s, 40s and 50s.
-"No matter how old you are, sunscreen is always important to protect the skin from UV damage, which we know can not only contribute to skin cancer but also to signs of skin aging including fine lines and wrinkles," dermatologist Dr. Marisa Garshick said.
+Daily sunscreen use is just as integral in your 60s as it was in your 20s, 30s, 40s and 50s.
+"No matter how old you are, sunscreen is always important to protect the skin from UV damage, which we know can not only contribute to skin cancer but also to signs of skin aging including fine lines and wrinkles," dermatologist Dr. Marisa Garshick says.

-We always love when sunscreens offer multiple benefits and this one is a worthy addition to your anti-aging routine.
+We always love when sunscreens offer multiple benefits, and this one from Paula's Choice is a worthy addition to your anti-aging routine.
 "The mineral-based sunscreen is formulated with a blend of antioxidants that boost sun protection and help prevent signs of aging due to environmental factors.
-It also contains bisabolol to soothe and calm skin," Dr. Sejal Shah of New York City's SmarterSkin Dermatology told us.
+It also contains bisabolol to soothe and calm skin," Dr. Sejal Shah of New York City's SmarterSkin Dermatology tells us.

 As if that wasn't already impressive, the SPF also has a silky, matte finish and a slight tint to help smooth out skin tone.

-As skin matures, it gets a bit dryer, so finding a cleanser that gives it an extra dose of moisture is a good idea.
-"Stick with cleansers that won’t dry out the skin or leave the skin feeling tight or irritated," Garshick said.
+As your skin matures, it also dries out a bit more, so finding a cleanser that gives it an extra dose of moisture is essential.
+"Stick with cleansers that won’t dry out the skin or leave the skin feeling tight or irritated," Garshick says.

-The derm called this cleanser a true multitasker and raved about its powerhouse ingredients.
-"It contains both vitamin C and a beta-hydroxy acid, so not only does it help to cleanse but it also brightens and leaves skin glowing without leaving it feeling dry," she explained.
+The derm calls this Olay cleanser a true multitasker and raves about its powerhouse ingredients.
+"It contains both vitamin C and a beta-hydroxy acid, so not only does it help to cleanse but it also brightens and leaves skin glowing without leaving it feeling dry," she explains.

-Foaming cleansers sometimes get a bad reputation for drying out skin, but board-certified facial plastic surgeon Dr. Michael Somenek said this one is the exception.
+Foaming cleansers sometimes get a bad reputation for drying out skin, but board-certified facial plastic surgeon Dr. Michael Somenek says this one is the exception.
 "It is suitable for all different skin types and cleanses the skin without making it feel dry or tight.
-It also contains three essential ceramides to cleanse the skin without leaving the skin feeling stripped," Somenek, who's based in Washington, D.C., told us.
+It also contains three essential ceramides to cleanse the skin without leaving the skin feeling stripped," he tells us.

-While telling us about this cleanser, Garshick highlighted several of its rock star ingredients and said she loves how it cleanses without drying out skin.
-"It's formulated with a Hydrating Triple Lipid Complex to strengthen the skin barrier as well as a seaweed hyaluronate blend, glycerin and aloe leaf juice to help draw moisture in and leave the skin looking and feeling soft and smooth," she said.
+Garshick highlights several of the rock star ingredients inside this cleanser, emphasizing how it works deep into your pores without drying out skin.
+"It's formulated with a Hydrating Triple Lipid Complex to strengthen the skin barrier as well as a seaweed hyaluronate blend, glycerin and aloe leaf juice to help draw moisture in and leave the skin looking and feeling soft and smooth," she says.

 The lightweight cleanser is great for normal, dry and combination skin and it's also vegan, gluten-free and cruelty-free.

-The night cream also includes one other star ingredient: peptides.
-"They're chains of amino acids and makeup proteins you need for firmer, smoother skin," she said.
+This night cream also includes one other star ingredient: peptides.
+"They're chains of amino acids and makeup proteins you need for firmer, smoother skin," she adds.

 Hoping to turn back the hands of time a bit?
-RoC's anti-wrinkle serum tackles the signs of aging and gives you visible results in just four weeks.
-"This serum reduces the look of lines and deep wrinkles while you sleep," Jaliman said and called it one of her all-time favorites.
+RoC's anti-wrinkle serum tackles the signs of aging and gives you visible results in just four weeks, according to the brand.
+"This serum reduces the look of lines and deep wrinkles while you sleep," Jaliman says, calling it one of her all-time favorites.
 "It leaves your skin super smooth and it glides on easily."